upenn-libraries/apotheca/rails_app/README.md

 2. Run `rspec` command: `RAILS_ENV=test bundle exec rspec`

 ## Valkyrie
-Apotheca use [Valkyrie](https://github.com/samvera/valkyrie) to store the metadata and files for each digital object.
+Apotheca uses [Valkyrie](https://github.com/samvera/valkyrie)'s interface to store the metadata and files associated for each digital object.
 The metadata is stored in Solr and Postgres.
 The Solr index is used for searching and Postgres is used as the canonical metadata source.
-We use the extension valkyrie-shrine to store all of our files to cloud storage.
+We use the extension [valkyrie-shrine](https://github.com/samvera-labs/valkyrie-shrine) to store all of our files to cloud storage.
+Our Valkyrie resources and change sets are located in [app/resources](app/resources/) and [app/change_sets](app/change_sets/), respectively.

+More information about why we choose Valkyrie can be found in the [relevant ADR](docs/architecture_decisions/0002_choose_valkyrie.md).

-[Dive into Valkyrie](https://github.com/samvera/valkyrie/wiki/Dive-into-Valkyrie) is a good tutorial to run through to get some familiarity with Valkyrie.
+[Dive into Valkyrie](https://github.com/samvera/valkyrie/wiki/Dive-into-Valkyrie) is a good tutorial to get some familiarity with Valkyrie.

 ## dry-transaction
-TODO
+To orchestrate the various actions that need to happen when we create/update/delete Valkyrie resources we use [dry-transaction](https://dry-rb.org/gems/dry-transaction/0.15/).
+Where possible, we try to extract `steps` that can be shared across transactions.
+Essentially, any action that involves changing a Resource should go through a transaction.
+The only place transactions are not used is during testing.

+More information about transactions can be found in the [relevant ADR](docs/architecture_decisions/0003_use_transactions.md).

 ## ViewComponent
-TODO
+We use the [ViewComponent](https://viewcomponent.org/) library to create shareable/reuseable UI elements.
+In some cases we use it to make our view templates more manageable.

 ## Sidekiq and ActiveJob
-We use Sidekiq to run all of our jobs in `development`, `staging` and `production`.
+We use [Sidekiq](https://github.com/sidekiq/sidekiq) to run all of our jobs in `development`, `staging` and `production`.
 In `test`, we use test appropriate adapters.
 All of our custom jobs are written with `Sidekiq::Job` to provide better performance.
 We don't use `ActiveJob::Base` when writing custom jobs.
 While we don't directly use `ActiveJob`, it is configured to use Sidekiq in case we decide to use built-in jobs like sending emails.

 The Sidekiq Web UI is available at `/sidekiq`.